shin-sakata/utf8-conversions/README.md

-# `utf8-conversions` A conversion library that assumes utf8
+# `utf8-conversions` A string conversion library that assumes utf8

 This package provides a　Data.Convertible.Utf8 library for easy conversion of many string types in Haskell